grp-bork/proMGEflow/docs/output.md

 # Output

-`proMGEflow` produces the following outputs:
+`proMGEflow` produces the following outputs as described below.

 ## Directory Structure and Main Output Files